-Your dependants can apply for immigration permission to join or remain with you only if:
+Your dependants can apply for immigration permission as your Student Dependant to join or remain with you only if:

-- you are doing a postgraduate level course of 9 months or longer at a publicly-funded Higher Education Institution or a 'UK recognised body' OR
+- you are doing a postgraduate level course of 9 months or longer at a Higher Education Provider with a track record of compliance (this is Warwick) or a 'UK recognised body' or,

 - your permission is current or expired no more than three months before this immigration application AND

 - your new immigration application is for a course that is longer than six months AND

 - your dependant already has Tier 4 dependant or 'student' dependant immigration permission (or it is the most recent immigration permission that they had, and it expired no more than three months before this application) AND

 - you apply for immigration permission at the same time as your dependant

 The only family members who can make applications as Tier 4 'dependants' are partners and children.

 - your civil partner (civil partners are same-sex couples who have registered their partnership, to gain formal legal recognition of their relationship)